Behaviour

 Proactive Plan B versus emergency Plan B

 Proactive Plan B happens during a calm moment, after you've already identified the problem.
-Because most unsolved problems are predictable (you already know the morning routine is hard, you already know homework triggers a meltdown), the conversation can and should happen before the next crisis.
+Most unsolved problems are predictable; the conversation can and should happen before the next crisis.

-Emergency Plan B uses the same steps but in the heat of the moment.
-Greene describes it as less likely to work than Proactive Plan B, but far more likely to work than Plan A. If most of your problem-solving is happening mid-crisis, that's itself a sign something needs to shift; conversations associated with distress become harder over time.
+Emergency Plan B uses the same steps mid-crisis.
+Greene describes it as less likely to work than Proactive Plan B, but far more likely to work than Plan A. If most of your problem-solving is happening in crisis, that's itself a sign something needs to shift; conversations associated with distress become harder over time.

 The ALSUP: figuring out what's actually going on

-The Assessment of Lagging Skills and Unsolved Problems (ALSUP) is a free discussion guide available at livesinthebalance.org.
-It's not a test.
-It's a structured way to identify which specific skills your child is still developing and which predictable problems those skill gaps produce.
+The Assessment of Lagging Skills and Unsolved Problems (ALSUP) is a free discussion guide at livesinthebalance.org: a structured way to identify which skills your child is still developing and which predictable problems those gaps produce.

 The ALSUP lists 18 lagging skills, including: